-Previously this year South Korea brought the first 5G network experiences in the Pyeongchang Olympics venue.
+Previously this year South Korea brought the first 5G network experiences to the Pyeongchang Olympics venue.
 South Korea is already the first host of the commercial 5G networks officially in the 3rd quarter of 2019.
-It is planned to be named as 5G NR (Near Radio).
+It is planned to be named 5G NR (Near Radio).

 The original speed of the 5G will be much higher than the 4G however, the exact speed is unknown and the known speeds are just theoretical because technically 5G does not exist yet.

 The most important feature that is expected from this network is fast response time.
 This is one of the main needs of the currently used technology.
 If this technology is successfully utilized then we will get the ability to modify and improve network-enabled self-driving cars shortly with more efficiency.
 You can use a spydialer to get information from anyone.

 5G technology is a software-defined network rather than hardware-defined as its predecessor technologies.
 It will be operated with cloud data technology which is speedier and latency-free.
 We will achieve the best mobile internet experience equivalent to the spectrum cable standard internet that is now in use by many.
 The latency-free cutting-edge technology will also help in improving the VR experience with live streaming.

 Another important feature that will be the story of the success of this network will be its “Network slicing” capability which will allow you to create multiple logical networks to improve network shared experience and improve flexibility, this will take place within the same common shared physical infrastructure.